tiramisuapp/tiramisuapp.github.io/docs/tools.md

 # Collaboration tools
 --------------------------------------------------------------------------------------------------

-This chapter explains the different collaboration tools the Community Heroes team works with:
+This chapter explains the different collaboration tools the Tiramsiu team works with:
 - What each tool is for
 - Tutorials /Information on how to use them
 - How to get access